Pennsylvania governor says he’s tested positive for COVID-19

 Wolf has repeatedly urged people to wear masks and to avoid congregating, and usually opens his broadcast news conferences by conspicuously using hand sanitizer.

+“As this virus rages, my positive test is a reminder that no one is immune from COVID, that following all precautions as I have done is not a guarantee, but it is what we know to be vital to stopping the spread of the disease,” he said Wednesday.

-Wolf is a former state treasury secretary and businessman who spent more than $10 million of his own money to win the Democratic gubernatorial primary nearly six years ago.
+Wolf is a former state revenue secretary and businessman who spent more than $10 million of his own money to win the Democratic gubernatorial primary nearly six years ago.
 He easily won reelection in 2018.

 Rubinkam reported from northeastern Pennsylvania.

-Note: This story has been corrected to say Wolf is a former state revenue secretary, not treasury secretary.